edgio-docs/edgio-docs/guides/contributing.md

 # Contributing to developer.moovweb.com

 The XDN is all about putting power in the hands of developers and our documentation is no different.
-The source code for the XDN developer docs (i.e. this site your reading now) is in an open [repository on Github](https://github.com/moovweb-docs/xdn-docs) and we welcome feedback and pull requests.
+The source code for the {{ PRODUCT_NAME }} developer docs (i.e. this site your reading now) is in an open [repository on Github](https://github.com/moovweb-docs/xdn-docs) and we welcome feedback and pull requests.
 If you've found a typo or a better way to explain something, please submit a pull request or a file issue!
 Others will likely stumble over the same problem and benefit from your insight.

 ## Running locally

-To run the XDN docs on your machine, first clone the repository locally,
+To run the {{ PRODUCT_NAME }} docs on your machine, first clone the repository locally,

 ```bash
 git clone git@github.com:moovweb-docs/xdn-docs.git